-We consider the mode shapes in the form of azimuthal pressure distribution at the inlet of the transition ducts next (Fig. 12).
+We consider the mode shapes in form of the azimuthal pressure distribution at the inlet of the transition ducts next (Fig. 12).
 Only those corresponding to the asymmetric case are shown.
-For the symmetric cases, the system matrix ZA - I is circulant, and all eigenvectors are discrete Fourier modes, as presented earlier in this paper and in Ref.
-[29].
+For the symmetric cases, the system matrix $\mathbf{Z}\mathbf{A} - \mathbf{I}$ is circulant, and all eigenvectors are discrete Fourier modes, as presented earlier in this manuscript and in [30].
 While the modes corresponding to the lower eigenfrequencies are almost unaffected by the asymmetry, those with higher azimuthal order are seen to strongly differ from the symmetric case.
 The mode with the highest oscillation frequency (bottom right) is affected most; this is also the mode that gains the biggest increase in growth rate through the asymmetry (Fig. 11).
-In fact, this mode shape is quite different from all the modes corresponding to the symmetric case (the discrete Fourier modes) and presents an increased amplitude level in a set of neighboring cans.
+In fact, this mode shape is quite different from all the modes corresponding to the symmetric case (the discrete Fourier modes) and presents an increased amplitude level in a set of neighbouring cans.
 We discuss next experimental evidence of this pattern.

-Goldmeer et al. [33, Fig. 14] show a pulsation pattern for a GE gas turbine that strongly resembles the amplitude pattern of Fig. 12, bottom right frame (m = 6).
-Also, the experimental results of Fig. 4(b) show a larger amplitude in the subset of cans 8-12 that can be caused by a locally increased flame response due to loss of perfect symmetry of the system.
-We observe that this mode localization can be caused by other local perturbation of the symmetry, i.e., a change in the geometry in one can can lead to a similar perturbation of the problem and resulting pulsation pattern.
+Goldmeer et al. [36, Fig. 14] show a pulsation pattern for a GE gas turbine that strongly resembles the amplitude pattern of Fig. 12, bottom right frame (m = 6).
+Also the experimental results of Fig. 4b show a larger amplitude in the subset of cans 8-12 that can be caused by a locally increased flame response due to loss of perfect symmetry of the system.
+We observe that this mode localization can be caused by other local perturbation of the symmetry, i.e. a change in the geometry in one can can lead to a similar perturbation of the problem and resulting pulsation pattern.
 This explains the experience of Calpine on how increased pulsation levels in certain cans can be related to localized hardware damage.
-In particular, Sewell and Sobieski [34, Fig. 7.13] present experimental evidence that a transition piece mechanical failure is linked to the onset of thermoacoustic oscillations localized in the same can and few neighboring cans.
+In particular Sewell et al. [37, Fig. 7.13] present experimental evidence that a transition piece mechanical failure is linked to the onset of thermoacoustic oscillations localized in the same can and few nehighbouring cans.

 A relatively small asymmetric perturbation can, thus, have a drastic impact on the azimuthal pressure distribution in a canannular system.
-This effect is indeed reminiscent of mode localization, a phenomenon that is frequently observed in slightly asymmetric, weakly coupled systems [35].
+This effect is indeed reminiscent of mode localization, a phenomenon that is frequently observed in slightly asymmetric, weakly coupled systems [38].